krokerik/Advent-of-Code/README.md

-My solutions to Advent of Code, primarily solved in Java, sometimes JavaScript or C if I have the time.
+My solutions to Advent of Code, primarily solved in Java, sometimes Clojure if I have the time.

 ![Results](http://i.imgur.com/DSHcAum.png)